Entertainment Magazine: Tucson

 The Tucson Nightlife Music Scene

-While the Tucson, AZ live music scene has dwindled in the past few years, there are still some popular nightclubs that attract steady and loyal music fans.
+While the Tucson, AZ live music and entertainment scene has dwindled in the past few years, there are still some popular nightclubs that attract steady and loyal music fans.
 In 2014, some Tucson bars and clubs will undergo changes- partly due to the economy.

 Club Congress, in Downtown Tucson, has been a landmark in the local Tucson music scene for decades.
 Alternative and rock concerts held weekly, spotlighting local musicians and national acts, continue to attract a following.